mhsolidade/design_patterns_in_nodejs_and_typescript/README.md

 # Desing Patterns

-The goal of this project is to put into practice different types of design patterns.
+The goal of this project is to put into practice different types of design patterns. :smiley:

 All design patterns: